How competition with locker neighbor Jordan Miller elevated Washington wideout Ty Jones’ play

 “It’s going to feel like a bowl game the first game, and I know what to expect when it comes to the big stadium and the dome and stuff like that.
 It definitely should help me mentally.”

-The hope, for Huskie fans, is that Jones, McClatcher and juniors Aaron Fuller, Quinten Pounds and Andre Baccellia all help senior quarterback Jake Browning on Saturday.
+The hope, for Husky fans, is that Jones, McClatcher and juniors Aaron Fuller, Quinten Pounds and Andre Baccellia all help senior quarterback Jake Browning on Saturday.
 They’ll be confronted with an Auburn secondary that finished 19th nationally in passing efficiency defense in 2017, but lost much of that seniority this offseason.

 Like Washington’s wide receivers, Auburn’s defensive backs are relatively unproven.